schley/schley/README.md

 - 👋 Hi, I’m @schley or Bill Schley, a retired computer programmer.
 - 👀 I’m interested in learning WebAssembly, JavaScript, and C++20
 - 🌱 I’m currently learning JavaScript modules, prototypes, objects, and functions
-- 💞️ I’m looking to collaborate on latex rendering using JavaScript libraries
+- 💞️ I’m interested in latex rendering using JavaScript libraries
 - 📫 How to reach me bill@schley.tech

 <!---